rorybennett/SCG-Sensor-Windows/README.md

 ### Basic Operation: Plotting

 Once the IMU is connected the program will start plotting data immediately.
-Any of the acceleration values can be removed, or shown, in the displayed plot by selecting or deselecting their relevant checkbox.
-The plotting data is still stored in memory, even if it is deselected, so when it is selected again there is no gap in the plot between when it was deselected and reselected.
+Any of the acceleration values can be removed, or shown, in the displayed plot by deselecting, or selecting, their relevant checkboxes respectively.
+Even when deselected the plotting data is stored in memory,so when it is selected again there is no gap in the plot between when it was deselected and reselected.

+The plot can be reset: The plotting data is cleared before new data is added.

+The total number of points to plot can be changed using the slider: At the moment the return rate of the IMU is not accessible, so setting a plot size by time is a bit difficult.
+To calculate expected plot size time take the total plot points and divide by the return rate of the IMU.
+E.g. 2000 points / 200 Hz = 10 seconds of plotting data.

 ### Basic Operation: Logging